david-martin/proposals/push/ups_integration_with_openshift.md

 The 'bind' task will create an admin API key in UPS, and pass it back to the catalog to be stored as a secret.
 This secret can then be mounted into any custom service running in OpenShift.
 This is a standard flow for a 'bind' task when writing APBs.

+## Potential future work

+Building on the UPS and OpenShfit Integrations in this proposal, there is potential for future work in the Origin Web Console to help with setting up Push variants.
+This could include screens for uploading a p12 cert or secret key, which automatically get synced to UPS.
+These screens could provide a more cohesive view of a Mobile Client between whats in OpenShift and what's in UPS.
+This is very similar to what was done from the [Build Farm proof of concept](https://www.redhat.com/archives/feedhenry-dev/2017-October/msg00069.html) to provide hooks into Jenkins and tying it all back to a single Mobile Client representation.